rodynenko/gatsby-tracing/Readme.md

 #### Instrumentation (optional)

 [Intrumentation](https://opentelemetry.io/docs/concepts/instrumenting/) configurates libraries to provide information in OpenTelementry format.
 In short, it wraps core functionalities to create traces and spans.
-For example if you want to collect information about node js or express internal calls. library [`@opentelemetry/auto-instrumentations-node`](https://www.npmjs.com/package/@opentelemetry/auto-instrumentations-node#supported-instrumentations) includes instrumentations for many different libraries and environments like Express, Koa, Restify, Fastify, AWS Lambda etc
+For example, if you want to collect information about NodeJS or Express internal calls. library [`@opentelemetry/auto-instrumentations-node`](https://www.npmjs.com/package/@opentelemetry/auto-instrumentations-node#supported-instrumentations) includes instrumentations for many different libraries and environments like Express, Koa, Restify, Fastify, AWS Lambda etc.

 For our example, we do not need to collect information about outer environment, so instrumentation part is commented out in example code.